MatthewGRowe/CleanWeb/content/html/html1.md

 +++
+title = 'Tutorial 1 - Make a character move!'
-title = 'Get Started with HTML, CSS and Javascript!' date = 2024-07-01T12:42:36+01:00
+date = 2024-07-01T12:42:36+01:00

 #Theme-Defined params
 #Link is case sensitive!
-thumbnail = "img/html/cover1.png" #Thumbnail image
+thumbnail = "img/unity/cover1.png" #Thumbnail image

-lead = "Get up and running with web languages, this guide will enable you to build a simple interactive website." # Lead text comments = false # Enable Disqus comments for specific page authorbox = true # Enable authorbox for specific page pager = true # Enable pager navigation (prev/next) for specific page
+lead = "Get up and running with Unity, this guide will enable you to build a simple environment and get an animated player leaping around the screen." # Lead text comments = false # Enable Disqus comments for specific page authorbox = true # Enable authorbox for specific page pager = true # Enable pager navigation (prev/next) for specific page